 - Acceptable O/A Level result

-90% drop out occurred due to the inability to pay tuition fees.
+90% of drop-out occurred due to the inability to pay tuition fees.
 Most students don’t prepare a budget or understand the place of a budget when choosing a higher institution to study.
-There are no universal acceptable fees nor fixed.
+There are no universally acceptable fees or fixed.
 Some Universities increase fees yearly.
 Do your homework before you make a decision.

 Some students like it far others prefer the nearest location.
-Your health should be a major determiner for location.
+Your health should be a major determiner of location.
 If you are your parent’s parent – You should take distance at hand.

-The cost of living, traditions, culture and the weather should be on the desk of decision.
-If you’re allergic to dust like me, some Northern part is a no go area.
+The cost of living, traditions, culture and the weather should be on the desk of the decision.
+If you’re allergic to dust like me, some Northern part is a no-go area.
 The cost of living is crucial.
 What you would buy in the North for 100Naira, you may buy in the south for 1100Naira.
-I hear Ibadan cost of living is the lowest.
-Have not been there anyway.

 Vulnerability to Strike:

 Do your research well… Some schools bend quickly to the call of ASUU.
-You don’t want to spend 7 years in place 4 years.
+You don’t want to spend 7 years in place instead of 4 years.
 Think twice before leaping.

 Some private and federal institutions can finish a 4 years course within a space of 3 years.
 Some can linger on for 5 years.
 You should consider this also.